chocolatey/docs/input/en-us/choco/setup.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iwr https://community.chocolatey.org/install.ps1 -UseBasicParsing | iex

 ~~~

+### Install using the MSI?

+From version 2.0.0 of Chocolatey CLI we provide an MSI for installation, allowing you to deploy using your existing tools.
+Once installed, use Chocolatey CLI as normal to upgrade.

+The MSI is provided as an asset on each GitHub release of Chocolatey CLI 2.0.0 onwards.
+See the assets section on the [Chocolatey GitHub repository release page](https://github.com/chocolatey/choco/releases).

 ### Completely offline install